 The sentence length of identity theft is similar to that of general theft crimes – the higher the amount that is stolen or, the more serious the identity theft is, the longer and more severe the sentence.

-If you have been convicted of identity theft, it is very common for courts to order a fine penalty as well as imposing other punishments too.
+If you have been convicted of identity theft, it is very common for courts to order a fine penalty as well as impose other punishments.
 The amount of money you’re ordered to pay often reflects the seriousness of the charge.

 These fines can be classified as either a misdemeanor or felony, with the latter charge applying to more serious crimes, often involving violence or physical harm.
 Misdemeanor fines can reach up to $1,000, whereas felony fines are significantly more.